Eona/Laminar/doc/Tutorial.md

 This theorem looks very promising, but as is usually the case in math, the beauty is limited only in theory.
 In practice, the implementation details and training procedure are crucial to the performance of a neural network.

+##What is ***Laminar***?

-Our library aims to provide a comprehensive framework to train and deploy feed-forward neural networks and recurrent neural networks, two of the most important deep learning architectures.
+*Laminar* is a library that aims to provide a comprehensive framework to train and deploy feed-forward neural networks and recurrent neural networks, two of the most important deep learning architectures.

-The library is named **Laminar**.
+The name is chosen with a two-fold meaning.
 In fluid dynamics, the term _Laminar flow_ means a steady flow without turbulence.
 Deep learning is based on _gradient flow_ that forward/backward propagates through the neural network, so we appropriately steal the concept from physics.

-The name is also a recursive acronym:
+*LAMINAR* is also a recursive acronym:
 __*Laminar Accelerated and MInimalistic Neural ARchitecture*__

 *Laminar* library is designed to be:

-- User-friendly: as you will see in the next few chapters.<br><br>
+- Expressive user interface in C++ 11.<br><br>
-- Efficient: the library runs very fast on both CPU and GPU, using state-of-the-art computational backends. <br><br>
+- Efficient and scalable.
+The library runs efficiently on heterogenous hardware, including both single- and multi-threaded CPUs, both CUDA and non-CUDA GPUs, thanks to state-of-the-art computational backends. <br><br>
-- Versatile: provides a large number of built-in pluggable modules. <br><br>
+- Versatile.
+Literally dozens of built-in pluggable modules are shipped with *Laminar*. <br><br>
-	- Most common networks can be constructed and trained with ease.<br><br>
+	- Arbitrarily complicated networks can be constructed and trained with ease.<br>
-	- Six computational backends have been provided, which fully support most mainstream CPUs and GPUs (even ones without CUDA support). <br><br>
+	- Six computational backends are provided, which support most of the common hardware. <br>
-- Customizable in every corner: if the built-in modules cannot satisfy your needs, you can always roll your own modules by extending the architecture. <br><br>
+- Customizable in every corner frome end to end.
+If the built-in modules cannot satisfy your needs, you can always roll your own modules by extending the architecture. <br><br>
+- The scale of the code base is comparable to industrial-strength open-source libraries like *Torch*.<br><br>

 This tutorial assumes that readers are reasonably familiar with the basic concepts of machine learning, e.g. loss function, gradient descent, training, cross-validation, etc. [This website](http://deeplearning.net/) is a good place to start with these fundamental concepts.

-## Installation
+# Installation

 _Laminar_ is a C++ 11 template-based header library, which means there is no installation process - simply unzip the source and include in your project.
 This eliminates the hassle of linking dynamic libraries.